-Air access and transportation links
+3.6.3.3 Air access and transportation links

-3.6.9 Air access is critical to growth.
+Air access is critical to growth.
 PWT has adopted a "high level" view of this.
 Direct long-haul air connectivity is a WIAL, City and Grow Wellington goal and PWT supports this, PWT also supports the protection and growth of trans-Tasman air capacity and the possibility of long-haul indirect services.

-- Maintain active working relationships with all airlines that operate to and from Wellington, support marketing programmes at a tactical level - Retain ongoing contact with WIAL to understand their business objectives and support those objectives as appropriate - Maintain close working relationships with other national transportation providers rail, coach, ferry etc. If Wellington is capacity constrained in aviation terms then we need other ways of channelling travellers to and through our destination - Continue to seek regional funding to take advantage of long haul flight opportunity
+- Maintain active working relationships with all airlines that operate to and from Wellington, support marketing programmes at a tactical level - Retain ongoing contact with WIAL to understand their business objectives and support those objectives as appropriate rail, coach, ferry etc. If Wellington is capacity constrained in aviation terms then we need other ways of channelling travellers to and through our destination - Continue to seek regional funding to take advantage of long haul flight opportunity